mdaeron/D47calib/docpages/calibs.md

-# 1. Calibrations included
+# 2. Calibrations included

-`D47calib` provides the following pre-built calibrations:
+`D47calib` provides the following pre-built calibrations.
+All code and raw data used to compute these calibrations can be found in the `build_calibs` directory.

 ##### **`breitenbach_2018`:**
 Cave pearls analyzed by [Breitenbach et al. (2018)](https://doi.org/10.1016/j.gca.2018.03.010).